alexandramartinez/datacloud-mulesoft-integration/README.md

 > [!IMPORTANT]
 > Streaming in Data Cloud in limited to max 200 records per insertion.

-If everything ran smoothly, you will receive a `200 - OK` successful response.
+If everything runs smoothly, you will receive a `200 - OK` successful response.

 > [!NOTE]
 > It may take a few minutes for your data to be updated in Data Cloud.
 You can manually check the records in Data Cloud or wait to attempt the `/query` from your MuleSoft API.